Back

 • Forward to - enables you to forward an email to another email address or person

-Filters will be presented on the "Active filters" list in the order in which they are created.
-You can change the order in which the filter rules are applied by selecting the filter and using the "Move up" or "Move down" buttons
+Filters will be presented in the "Active filters" list in the order they are created.
+You can change the order in which the filter rules are applied by selecting the filter and using the "Move up" or "Move down" arrow buttons.
+To suspend all rules, click the Suspend Rules button.

 You can block up to 500 senders.
 Emails from these senders will be automatically moved to your Spam folder.

-• From the "Settings" tab, select the "Blocked senders" folder and click on the Add button
+• From "Settings", select the "Blocked senders" folder and click on the Add button.

-• The email address will now show up in your list of blocked senders and you'll see a confirmation message
+• The email address will now appear on your list of blocked senders, and you'll see a confirmation message.

-• To remove a sender from your blocked senders list, simply select the email address, click Delete and then Save
+• To remove a sender from your blocked senders list, select the email address, click Delete, then Save.

-Our Spam filters may occasionally put a legitimate email into your spam folder, which may be because other users have marked similar emails as spam.
-If you seem to be missing emails, or haven't got an email you were expecting, check the Spam folder first.
+Our Spam filters may occasionally place a legitimate email in your spam folder, possibly because other users have marked similar emails as spam.
+If you seem to be missing emails or haven't got an email you were expecting, check the Spam folder first.

-To make sure that emails you wish to receive are never put into your Spam, you can add them as a “Safe Sender”.
+To ensure emails you want to receive are never sent to your Spam folder, you can add them as a “Safe Sender”.

-2. Add the email address you want to mark as safe and click Save
+1. Add the email address you want to mark as safe and click Save.

-3. After a confirmation message the email address will be added to your list of safe senders
+2. After a confirmation message, the email address will be added to your list of safe senders.

-4. To remove a safe sender you just need to click on the Delete button
+3. To remove a safe sender, click the Delete button.

-If you remove an email address from your list of safe senders you might want to think about adding it to your list of blocked senders.
+If you remove an email address from your safe sender's list, you might want to consider adding it to your blocked sender's list.

-If you're going to regularly use webmail and an email client (handset or device), we'd recommend using IMAP.
+If you're going to use webmail and an email client (on a handset or other device), we'd recommend using IMAP.
 The main difference between IMAP and POP is that IMAP always syncs with the BT Mail server, so any changes you make in your email program will also appear in your webmail Inbox - this includes spam.

-However, if you're using POP you can set auto-forwarding rules to keep a copy of the forwarded emails in your BT Mail Inbox.
+However, if you're using POP, you can set auto-forwarding rules to keep copies of forwarded emails in your BT Mail Inbox.
 This rule will also be applied to the contents of your Spam folder.

 4. Tick the option to "auto forward all incoming emails" and type in the email address of the destination you want to forward your emails to.
 If you want to forward your email messages to more than one place, you can add multiple email addresses by separating them with a comma or semicolon.